SwanseaUniversityMedical/concept-library/README.md

 The following are important to consider when modifying `app.compose.env`:
 - `DEBUG` → When this flag is set to `True`:
     - The application will expect a Redis service to be running for use as the cache backend, otherwise it will use a DummyCache
-    - The appplication will enable the compressor and precompilers, otherwise this will not take place (aside from HTML Minification)
+    - The application will enable the compressor and precompilers, otherwise this will not take place (aside from HTML Minification)
 - `IS_DEVELOPMENT_PC` → When this flag is set to `False`:
     - The application will use both LDAP and User model authentication, otherwise only the latter will be used
     - The application will use a different logging backend - please see `settings.py` for more information